Lukaku confirmed as Chelsea's new No.9 following Abraham's move to Roma

 What's been said?

 "Can I say it?
-Yes, I have the no9.
-I am happy and fortunate to be in this situation," Lukaku told a pre-match press conference.
+Yes, I have the No.9.
+I am happy and fortunate to be in this situation," Lukaku told a press conference.

 The Belgian added on the challenge of facing Arsenal in his first game back at Chelsea: "They are rebuilding and, at the end of the day, I just look at my team and focus on what we have.